 Due to overcrowding, a new elementary, K-5, school was constructed and opened for students in the 1997-1998 school year.
 The middle school grades 6-8 took the south section where the elementary had been.
 The high school was housed in the north section that they previously shared with the middle school.

 Since 1976, there have been seven principals in the present building.
 The first was Mr. Marvin Whitaker, former principal of Bell Buckle High School.
 Mr. Whitaker served as principal from 1972-1984.
 Mr. Hal Skelton became the second principal and held the position from 1985 until 1994.
 Mr. Terry Looper became the principal in 1995 and held the position until 2007.
 Mr. Looper was the first African-American principal in Bedford County since the schools were integrated in 1965.
 Mrs. Sharon Edwards, previously the principal at Cascade Elementary, became principal in the fall of 2007 and resigned in 2012.
 Mrs. Edwards was the first female high school principal in Bedford County.
 Mr. Tim Harwell became principal in 2012 and held the position until 2017.
 Mr. Josh Young became principal at the beginning of the 2017-18 school year and served until 2022.
-Mrs. Sorrells is the 7th principal in school history.
-She has previous administrator experience from her time at Lincoln County school.
+Mrs. Sandy Sorrells is the 7th principal in school history.
 In the 2011-12 school year, the middle school was assigned its own principal, and Mr. David Parker, previously the assistant principal for the 6-12 school, was named the first Cascade Middle School principal.

 From 1972 until present day, Cascade has striven to provide a learning environment that enriches, challenges, and nourishes students.
 Because of the students, teachers / staff, and community, Cascade is a special place to be.